zenvia/zenvia-openapi-spec/spec/tags/templates.md

 Interactive message templates expand the outgoing content beyond the standard message template and media messages template types to include interactive buttons using the <code>button</code> components object.

-There are two types of predefined buttons offered: actions and quick replies.
+There are three types of predefined buttons offered: actions, quick replies and mixed.

 ### ACTIONS